Abandoned rental property and goods

-1. Issue a second notice, Form 13 - Notice to tenant of termination if premises abandoned to the tenant advising you suspect the premises have been abandoned and if the tenant does not respond or dispute the notice within seven days the tenancy agreement will be terminated; or
+- Issue the Form 13 - Notice to tenant of termination if premises abandoned to the tenant.
+This notice advises that you suspect the premises have been abandoned and if the tenant does not respond or dispute the notice within seven days, the tenancy agreement will be terminated; or

 If you are unsure, a court order may be a better option to pursue as the tenant can challenge the notice of termination for loss or expenses through the Magistrates Court within 28 days after the notice was given.

 Goods left behind